vwoo-hub/hp_legacy_java/README.md

-# Selenium automation framework for hp_legacy
+# Appium automation framework for hp_legacy

 A Selenium automation framework for the SauceDemo website that uses TestNG.